kej1993johnson/campus_testing_cost_effectiveness/README.md

 # testing_main_figures.Rmd
 reassigns the parameters and bounds and writes to cost_table.csv, par_bounds.csv, and par_table.csv, then it uses these to generate all the figures in the main text and supplement of the manuscript.
 These are all specific to UT in the fall of 2021.

+# app.R
+is the original app developed in Fall of 2021.
+The current version has been modified to increase flexibility for future variants.